unkeep/gomock/README.md

 }
 ```

-You can declare a mock implementation by yourself or generate it by gomock tool
+You can declare a mock implementation by yourself or generate it by gomock tool:

 ```golang
  type mockStorage struct {